facebook/react/docs/docs/refactor/00-table-of-contents.md

 - Motivation: separate concerns
 - Composition example
 - Ownership (and owner vs. parent)
+- Children
 - Data flow (one-way data binding)
 - A note on performance

+Building effective reusable components
 - You should build a reusable component library (CSS, testing etc)
 - Prop validation
+- Transferring props: a shortcut
 - Mixins
 - Testing

 Forms
-- TODO list example
-- How to think about Reactive forms
-- New form events and properties

 Working with the browser
+- The mock DOM
 - Refs / getDOMNode()
+- More about refs
 - Component lifecycle
-- Polyfills
+- Browser support and polyfills

 Integrating with other UI libraries
 - Using jQuery plugins